prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 ### pbjs.addAdUnits(Array|Object)

-Takes an array of one or more ad unit objects and adds it to the Prebid auction.
+Takes one ad unit object or an array of ad unit objects and adds them to the Prebid auction.
 For usage examples, see [Examples](#addAdUnits-Examples) below and the [Getting Started]({{site.baseurl}}/dev-docs/getting-started.html) page.

 + [Ad Unit Properties](#addAdUnits-AdUnitProperties)
 + [Examples](#addAdUnits-Examples)